colbell/bitsa/README.md

 ## Installation

-**Note** this gem has not yet been released and so this installation step will not work.
+**Note** You need to pass the `--prerelease` flag in order to install this beta gem.

-    gem install bitsa
+    gem install --prerelease  bitsa

 ## Usage